adrian-cucuet/P4-restaurant-project/README.md

 ![Colours Palete](./assets/readme/extras/tasty_blog_colors_palete.png)<br>

-* The colour scheme is kept simple by opting for a combination of white text set against the image background and black text against the white background.
-For the navbar was set as a white background colour that changes when the user scrolls.
-For a linear gradient, 3 colours were used dark blue, orange and purple.
-This gradient is also used as a search box background.
-To highlight the icons an interactive colour set of light blue was used.
+* The colour scheme is kept simple by opting for a combination of light and dark colors with a primary color as an accent.

-#### Typography

-* The Lato font is used as the main font for the whole project and the Kaushan font is used to display the word enjoy in the Post Details and About pages.
+* In order to keep the colors cohesive I have decided to use variables.

 #### Imagery